-Top 7 Free Tools to Check Duplicate Content on the Web
+Top 7 Free Duplicate Content Checker Tools On The Web

 If you have been blogging for a while, chances that you have faced content scrapping at least once.

 It becomes a part of the web.
 Anyone can copy your content and publish it to their blogs without any permission.

 While you cannot stop someone from copying your contents, but it’s your responsibility to find out who is copying your content and protect it.